 Saugerties Art Council formed a committee to attempt to save the Lighthouse.

-Local historian Ruth Reynolds Glunt and architect Elise Barry succeeded in placing the Lighthouse on the National Register of Historic Structures.
+Local historian Ruth Reynolds Glunt and architect Elise Barry succeeded in placing the Lighthouse on the National Register of Historic Places.
 This stimulated local citizens to restore the building.

 1985